blankhart/purescript-windrose-router/README.md

 The library uses the typelevel API to produce the following functions:

 * `Servant.Routing.Routable.mkRoutable`.
-This is a smart constructor used to turn the user's API into a `Routable api`, which is just a proxy for a canonicalized version of the type.
-The normalization process primarily removes nested alternatives and ensures that all type operators associate to the right.
+This is a smart constructor used to turn the user's API into a `Routable api`.
+This is just a proxy for a normalized version of the type in which nested alternatives have been removed and all type operators associate to the right.

 ```purescript
 let api = mkRoutable (RouteProxy :: RouteProxy (ExampleApi String))